bdmendes/feup-sgi-checkers/tp3/README.md

 This animation is injected in the application when a collision is detected, and the captured piece jumps in the shape of a parabola from the game board to the auxiliar board.

-> We model the movement with `y = (x * 4 - 2)² + 4, x ∈ [0,1]`, where y corresponds to the height of the jump and x represents the percentage of the time in the animation.
+> We model the movement with `y = -(x * 4 - 2)² + 4, x ∈ [0,1]`, where y corresponds to the height of the jump and x represents the percentage of the time in the animation.

 This allows us to make a pretty and smooth animation when a piece is captured.